moonshineaitech/GoldRock-Health/docs/app-store-metadata.md

 • Easy account deletion
 • Full data control

-We're committed to helping Americans save thousands on medical bills.
+We're committed to helping Americans identify potential savings on medical bills.
 Have feedback?
-Contact us at support@goldrockhealth.com
+Contact us at support@goldrock.ai

-Thank you for trusting GoldRock Health with your medical billing challenges!
+Thank you for trusting GoldRock AI with your medical billing challenges!

 ## Promotional Text (170 characters max)